alex1504/vue2.0-demo/README.md

 ## View in Online Address
 [http://huzerui.com/vue2.0-demo/](http://huzerui.com/vue2.0-demo/)
-Remember to open it in mobile testing mode in browser or just opening it in your mobilephone for better view.
+You'd better open it in mobile mode of browser or just view in your mobilephone

 ## View in local